 Every October, the International Home Movie Day is held around the world in many institutions that preserve and research visual and audiovisual heritage.
 This holiday is designed to raise the issue of preserving home archives, as well as to gather local communities to share their own films and memories of the past.

 On this occasion, we offer a program of home movies that have been collected by the Urban Media Archive in recent years.
-Although this genre is quite conventional and it is not difficult to guess in advance what was shot on a private film of 8 mm format.
-Usually, these are children, travel, leisure and recreation but each frame contains personal stories.
-Some of the films in the program are supplemented by behind-the-scenes stories of their authors or heroes.
+Although this genre is quite conventional, and it is not difficult to guess in advance what was shot on a private film of 8 mm format.
+Usually, these are children, travel, leisure and recreation, but each frame contains personal stories.
+Some films in the program are supplemented by behind-the-scenes stories of their authors or heroes.
 Please, find the program: